 About the Author

 Thom Stark has been a professional writer since 1995.
 He is perhaps best known as a columnist for the late, great Boardwatch Magazine.
 His work has appeared in such diverse publications as Byte Magazine, the Sierra Star newspaper, and Las Vegas Citylife Magazine.
-He and his wife currently live in Chillicothe, Ohio with their lovable mutts Watson and Wally.
+He and his wife currently live in Chillicothe, Ohio with their lovable mutts Watson and Wanda.